cuffery/ds_interview_prep/Applied_Stats.md

 # Applied Stats

+Backbone of most DS interviews; below notes are mostly from "Practical Stats for Data Science".

-# Basic Concepts for Exploratory Data Analyses (EDA)
+## Basic Concepts for Exploratory Data Analyses (EDA)

 - **Robust** = not sensitive to extreme values (trimmed means and median are more robust than just simple averages)
 - “statisticians estimate, data scientists measure”